cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

     - `SNOWFLAKE_ACCOUNT` refers to the snowflake account ID. <br>
     - `SIDECAR_HOST` points to the sidecar being used to protect your Snowflake instance. <br>
     - `DATABASE` refers to the underlying database entity, which contains a collection of schemas and tables. <br>
-    - `USER` is the specific database user, which has the the required permissions to executed the above SQL commands. <br>
+    - `USER` is the specific database user, which has the required permissions to execute the above SQL commands. <br>
     - `WAREHOUSE` is the Snowflake Warehouse to be used. <br>

 #### Notes
- 1. The above script creates new optional database and schema, both named `cyral`.
+1. The above script creates new database and schema, both named `CYRAL`.
 Any other database and schema could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#add-section) for a complete understanding on how the database and schema name impacts on how you refer to UDFs in policies.

- 2. Above we have a simplistic UDF example that receives a column entry of type `string` and returns another `string` value with all characters of the input columns replaced by `*`.
-    **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**. <br>
+2. Above we have a simplistic UDF example that receives a column entry of type `string` and returns another `string` value with all characters of the input columns replaced by `*`. **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
 3. Snowflake supports cross-database references.
 As a result, user-defined functions can be created once and shared across all your available databases.